tskit-dev/msprime/docs/tutorial.rst

 setting :math:`N_e = 0.5` means that the mean time for two samples to coalesce is equal to one time unit in the resulting trees.
-This is helpful for converting the diploid per-generation time units of msprime into the the haploid coalescent units used in many theoretical results.
+This is helpful for converting the diploid per-generation time units of msprime into the haploid coalescent units used in many theoretical results.
 However, it is important to note that conventions vary widely, and great care is needed with such factor-of-two rescalings.